St. George's Basilica, Malta: New façade

 The first major architectural modification to the church, after it was rebuilt, took place in 1818 when the church façade was rebuilt due to damage suffered by an earthquake that hit Gozo on 1 February 1697, 20 years after the church was completed.
 The designed for the façade were made by Salvatore Bondi.

+Religious Order

+In 1880 the associate priest here was Joseph Diacono and under his leadership the Franciscan Sisters of the Heart of Jesus was formed here.
+In time, Diacono wanted to end the organisation but local Religious Virginia De Brincat disagreed and she became the Superior General.
+She is now the Venerable Madre Margerita De Brincat.

 Enlargement

 In the 1930s the church was enlarged with the addition of the naves and the side chapels.
 Between 1939 and 1940 the dome of the church was reconstructed due to damage done in the earthquakes of 1693 and 1789.
 The roof was also rebuilt and reconstructed in the Roman style arch between 1938 and 1939.
 The inauguration of the enlarged church took place on 28 July 1940, by Bishop Mikiel Gonzi.

 Minor basilica

 On 6 September 1958 Archpriest Cefai announced to the gathered congregation that the church was honoured with the title of Basilica.
 The decree, Merito dilaudatur templum, dated 6 September 1958, confirmed Pope Pius XII's decision that the parish church was now a Basilica.
 With this title the church received certain privileges such as precedence before other churches, the right of the Umbraculum and the Tintinnabulum.
 These objects are carried in every procession that the collegiate chapter takes part in.
 Also the church acquired the right to include the papal symbol of the crossed keys on a basilica's banners, furnishings and seal.